princeton-sns/mason/README.md

 Run experiments with `python3 run_experiment.py [your Emulab username]`.
 Default values are set in each branch to get the highest throughput at reasonable latency on the smallest scale experiment in the paper.

+Each branch has the script `run_suite.sh`.
+This script will run enough experiments to recreate each figure.
+Though one trial each where in the paper we use 5 trials each and take the median throughput and median latencies.

+For the largest experiments some clients non-deterministically fail on startup. `run_suite.sh` will detect this, delete the corresponding `results-` dir and restart the experiment.
+If the user notices the failure during a run `^C` will terminate the run and `run_suite.sh` will still detect, delete, and restart the run.

+## Figure 3
+The easiest way is for the user to use `run_suite.sh` which will iterate through 1, 2, 4, 8, 16 proxies and 1, 2, 4, 8 sequence spaces increasing client load for each pair.
-For Figure 3 choose a sequence space count and to double throughput double `--nproxies` and `--nproxy_leaders` and double the load `--nclients`.
+Or choose a sequence space count and to double throughput double `--nproxies` and `--nproxy_leaders` and double the load `--nclients`.
+For example, after cloning the repo and setting up the machines as above a user can run the following to create on trial of each data point:

+    git checkout master
+    bash make_all.sh --clean
+    bash run_suite.sh <username>

+## Figure 4
-For Figure 4 double `--ncorfu_servers --nproxies --nproxy_leaders --nclients`.
+Double `--ncorfu_servers --nproxies --nproxy_leaders --nclients`.
+Or:

+    git checkout corfu
+    bash make_all.sh --clean
+    bash run_suite.sh <username> --appends
+    bash run_suite.sh <username> --reads

+or for CorfuMason.

+    git checkout corfumason
+    bash make_all.sh --clean
+    bash run_suite.sh <username> --appends
+    bash run_suite.sh <username> --reads

+The default option of `--corfu_replication_factor` 2 should be used.
+This implies `--ncorfu_servers/--corfu_replication_factor` is the number of corfu shards.
+CorfuMason uses 6 replicated proxies per shard (the value used in `run_suite.sh`.)

+## Figure 5
-For Figure 5 double `--nservers --nproxies --nproxy_leaders --nclients`.
+Double `--nservers --nproxies --nproxy_leaders --nclients`.

 `--nclient_concurrency` may need to be varied to find the right throughput/latency tradeoff.

+Or run a full suite for RSMKeeper:

+    git checkout rsmkeeper
+    bash make_all.sh --clean
+    bash run_suite.sh <username> --setDatas
+    bash run_suite.sh <username> --getDatas

+For ZK-Mason:

+    git checkout zk-mason
+    bash make_all.sh --clean
+    bash run_suite.sh <username> --setDatas

+The number of ratio of proxies to shards in `run_suite.sh` (2 replicated proxies per ZK shard) should be used if running manually with `run_experiment.py`.

+For ZK-Mason --getDatas experiments there are hardcoded parameters which need to be modified and all components then rebuilt depending on the number of shards in the experiment.
+The user, after building with the correct parameters (below) should modify the outer loop in `run_suite.sh` to only run for the shard configuration for which the user built.

-There are 3 hardcoded parameters for ZK-Mason getData experiments that neet to be set based on the number of ZK-Mason shards in the experiment: INIT_N_BLOCKS in common.h which controls the initial number of blocks in the bitmap that hols received sequence numbers, BYTES_PER_BLOCK in common.h which controls the size of the blocks, and GC_TIMER_US in proxy/proxy.h which controls how often the garbage collection leader proxy initiates garbage collection.
+The 3 hardcoded parameters for ZK-Mason getData experiments that need to be set based on the number of ZK-Mason shards in the experiment: INIT_N_BLOCKS in common.h which controls the initial number of blocks in the bitmap that hols received sequence numbers, BYTES_PER_BLOCK in common.h which controls the size of the blocks, and GC_TIMER_US in proxy/proxy.h which controls how often the garbage collection leader proxy initiates garbage collection.
 They should be set to the following before compiling components:

     1 shard: 	INIT_N_BLOCKS: 1, BYTES_PER_BLOCK 65536,    GC_TIMER_US: 10000
     2 shards: 	INIT_N_BLOCKS: 8, BYTES_PER_BLOCK 65536*16, GC_TIMER_US: 10000
     4 shards: 	INIT_N_BLOCKS: 8, BYTES_PER_BLOCK 65536*16, GC_TIMER_US: 100000
     8 shards: 	INIT_N_BLOCKS: 1, BYTES_PER_BLOCK 65536,    GC_TIMER_US: 10000

+## Figure 6 (recovery)
+Before building components set `#define PLOT_RECOVERY 1` in common.h and uncomment line 19 in `ltomake` `SESSION_CREDITS=64` so that client build with less `SESSION_CREDITS` to allow for proxy-to-client eRPC connections.
+The flag `PLOT_RECOVERY` makes proxies connect to clients to send them noops and clients to record received sequence numbers.
+Then rebuild all components `bash make_all.sh --clean`.
+Run:

+    python3 run_experiment.py <your Emulab username> --client_concurrency 8 --nclient_threads 16 --expduration 30 --nproxies 6 --nclients 4 --nsequence_spaces 4 --kill_leader 6 --nproxy_threads 8 --nproxy_leaders 16 --kill_sequencer 16;
+    cd recovery;
+    bash create_recovery_plot.sh;

-For Figure 5 (recovery) set `#define PLOT_RECOVERY 1` in common.h when building the components.
-This flag makes proxies connect to clients to send them noops and clients to record received sequence numbers.
-Run `python3 run_experiment.py [your Emulab username] --client_concurrency 8 --nclient_threads 16 --expduration 30 --nproxies 6 --nclients 4 --nsequence_spaces 4 --kill_leader 6 --nproxy_threads 8 --nproxy_leaders 16 --kill_sequencer 16` which kills a proxy leader and the sequencer 10 and 20 seconds into the experiment, respectively, after waiting 4 seconds for warmup.
-Then `cd` to `recovery/` and run `bash create_recovery_plot.sh`.
-You may need to install the `numpy` and `pandas` python3 packages. `pip3 install [package]`.
+which kills a proxy leader and the sequencer 10 and 20 seconds into the experiment, respectively, after waiting 4 seconds for warmup.
+Then `cd`s to `recovery/` and runs `bash create_recovery_plot.sh`.
+You may need to install the `numpy` and `pandas` python3 packages. `pip3 install <package>`.
+This will output `recovery.pdf`.
 # How to parse data
 Run `bash parse_datfiles.sh results` to aggregate the throughput and show median client latencies.
 Output is `aggregrate-throughput 50 99 99.9 99.99 percentile`.